Citizen Request Management

 CivicPlus

 It seems almost impossible to think about the energy it takes to maintain multiple in-person conversations.
 The quality of those conversations is poor, the main points can get messy, and the message or intent of the conversation can become lost.
-Now apply that logic to in-person resident services.
-Manual interventions are still required in government service, but managing them with limited resources risks a customer service misstep.
+When you apply that logic to in-person resident services, it’s easy to see the value of a resident request management tool, especially given how diverse most communities are.

 How to Encourage Digital Services Use

-If meeting residents where they are is step one, facilitating a trustworthy connection between your government and residents is step two.
+If meeting residents where they are is step one, facilitating a trustworthy connection with them is step two.
 In a recent study about e-government service adoption, perceived service quality and trust in government were found to positively predict the intention of residents to use and recommend digital services.

 Tactics for Increasing Resident Adoption of Digital Services